DEIB-GECO/Docker_VariantHunter/README.md

   - FILE_PATH is the path of the directory that contains the .tsv previously downloaded from GISAID.
   - FILE_NAME is the name of the .tsv file.
   - LOCATION is a name of a place used to filter the .tsv file.
 The database will contain only sequences from the selected location (e.g. 'Italy').
-To apply no filter fill this field with 'world'.
+If locations with spaces are used, the string must be enclosed in quotes (e.g., LOCATION='South Africa').
+To apply no filter, fill this field with 'world'.
   - DATE is a starting date used to filter the .tsv (e.g. '2021-01-01').
 The database will contain only sequences with 'collection_date' > date.

 5) Wait until the process finishes to insert all the data in the database (big .tsv files ~5GB could require a few hours).